 Given this, a fair and effective road safety policy must reflect updated legislation and encompass medicinal cannabis use.
 This evidence-based study will hopefully help guide such policies in Australia.

 What about THC?

-While the study suggests that the effects of THC may produce mild impairment up to four hours after use, it’s still illegal to get behind the wheel after consuming THC regardless of whether it’s medicinal or recreational.
+While the study suggests that the effects of THC may produce mild impairment up to four hours after use, it’s still illegal to get behind the wheel after consuming THC, regardless of whether it’s medicinal or recreational.

-While the study suggests that the effects of THC only last a few hours, it’s important to understand that the detection period in a roadside drug test varies depending on the amount consumed, frequency of use, and other factors that vary between individuals such as metabolism, height and weight.
+While the study suggests that the effects of THC only last a few hours, it’s important to understand that the detection period in a roadside drug test varies depending on the amount consumed, frequency of use, and other factors that vary between individuals, such as metabolism, height and weight.

-Dr Thomas Arkell also states that “THC is fat-soluble and can build up in your body fat.
+Dr Thomas Arkell also states, “THC is fat-soluble and can build up in your body fat.
 If you consume cannabis regularly, you may have THC metabolites in your system for an extended period.
 The more body fat you have the more potential for THC to be stored in your system.”

-The laws regarding road-side drug testing are outdated, and if you do test positive to a road-side drug test, it’s inferred that you are under the influence regardless of how you feel.
+The laws regarding road-side drug testing are outdated, and if you do test positive on a road-side drug test, it’s inferred that you are under the influence regardless of how you feel.
 There are reports that roadside drug tests’ efficacy is not reliable, with false-negative rates of about 9% and false-positives rates between 5-10%.

 Considering all of the above, it’s just not worth the risk, as hefty fines apply if you get busted driving with THC in your system.
-If you’re going to consume THC, whether legally or illegally, it’s best to factor this into your plans if you need to drive soon after use.
+If you’re going to consume THC legally or illegally, it’s best to factor this into your plans if you need to drive soon after use.